DiegoVilla27/ionic-pokemon/README.md

 Cocoapods - Version 1.15.2
 Create: `ionic start > angular > blank`
-Add platforms (Scripts): `npm run platform:android` and `npm run platform:ios` Run platforms (Scripts): `npm run run:android` and `npm run run:ios`
+Add platforms (Scripts): `npm run platform:android` and `npm run platform:ios` Run platforms (Scripts): `npm run android` and `npm run ios`
-> If you have this error: _`xcode-select: error: tool 'xcodebuild' requires Xcode, but active developer directory '/Library/Developer/CommandLineTools' is a command line tools instance`_, pls exec this in terminal `sudo xcode-select -s /Applications/Xcode.app/Contents/Developer` (Active XCode like native path developer and not CLI XCodeTools)

 ## Development server

-Run `ng serve` for a dev server and navigate to `http://localhost:4200/`.
+Run `ionic serve` for a dev server and navigate to `http://localhost:8100/`.
 The application will automatically reload if you change any of the source files.

+## Errors

+> If you have this error: _`xcode-select: error: tool 'xcodebuild' requires Xcode, but active developer directory '/Library/Developer/CommandLineTools' is a command line tools instance`_, pls exec this in terminal `sudo xcode-select -s /Applications/Xcode.app/Contents/Developer` (Active XCode like native path developer and not CLI XCodeTools).

+> If you need disabled `@apply error scss` for _Tailwind_ add this script in _.vscode > settings.json_: _`"scss.lint.unknownAtRules": "ignore"`_

+> If you have this error in tests: `Failed: Failed to set the 'adoptedStyleSheets' property on 'Document': Failed to convert value to 'CSSStyleSheet'.` is because the component has `ng-template` so, to fix that you need to add manually _`fixture.detectChanges();`_ after _`fixture = TestBed.createComponent(YourComponent)`_ and that's it.

+> If Husky doesn't work on MacOS, run the command (Within the project): _`chmod ug+x .husky/*`_

+> If you need see prettier console objects in testing, use this: `console.log(JSON.stringify(obj, undefined, 2));`

 ## Commits